3M agrees to pay $6 billion to settle earplug lawsuits from U.S. service members

 Beyond the earplug litigation, 3M in June agreed to pay at least $10.3 billion to settle lawsuits over contamination of many U.S. public drinking water systems with potentially harmful compounds.
 The deal would compensate water providers for pollution with per- and polyfluorinated substances, also known as “forever chemicals.”

-The agreement hasn’t been finalized yet.
-Last month, 22 attorneys general urged a federal court to reject the proposed settlement, saying it lets manufacturer 3M off too easily.
+The agreement hasn’t been finalized yet, and the settlement payment could reach as high as $12.5 billion.
+Last month, 22 attorneys general urged a federal court to reject the proposed settlement, saying it let 3M off too easily — arguing that the deal doesn’t give individual water suppliers enough time to determine how much money they would get and, in some cases, could shift liability from the company to providers.

+On Tuesday, New York Attorney General Letitia James said that 3M agreed to make significant changes to the settlement terms — which, as reflected in a proposed court order, include extending the deadline for eligible water systems to review the settlement and removing uncapped indemnity in favor of 3M.
+James, along with the other attorneys general, have now withdrawn their opposition, her office said Tuesday.

+Still, five attorneys general will also be filing an amicus letter expressing concerns of the amount and timeline of the settlement payment, California Attorney General Rob Bonta announced Tuesday.